nh-server/Kurisu/cogs/assistance-cmds/inspectlog.3ds.md

 ---
-title: Inspect.log inspection
+title: The 3DS inspect.log
-help-desc: How to locate your inspect.log for assistance
+help-desc: How to locate your inspect.log on a 3DS
 ---

 1. Power off your console